steffnova/go-check/docs/generators.md

 func TestSlowGenerator(t *testing.T) {
     check.Check(t, check.Property(
-        func(n int64) error {
-            return nil
-        },
+        check.Inputs(
             // Int64 generator can generate 2^64 values, and likelihood for generated
             // value to satisfy a filter is slim.
 Generator will keep retrying until
             // Filter's predicate is satisfied.
 Eventually it will generate it, but it
             // will take a long time to do it, thus making this generator painfully slow. generator.Int64().Filter(func(n int64) bool{
                 return 0 < n && n < 100
             }),
+        )
+        check.Predicate(func(n int64) error {
+            return nil
+        }),
     ))
 }

 func TestInfiniteLoopGenerator(t *testing.T) {
     check.Check(t, check.Property(
-        func(n int) error {
-            return nil
-        },
+        check.Inputs(
             // Int generator will generate values in range [0, 10], thus never
             // satisfying Filter's predicate that expectes generated value to
             // be greated than 10.
 Generator will enter in an endless retrying
             // cycle.
             generator.Int(constraints.Int{
                 Min: 0,
                 Max: 10,
             }).Filter(func(n int64) bool{
                 return n > 10
+            }),
+        ),
+        check.Predicate(func(n int) error {
+            return nil
         }),
     ))
 }